Friday, March 27, 2026

 ON e.department_id = d.department_id;

-02 — LEFT OUTER JOIN — all rows from the left table
+2. LEFT OUTER JOIN — All Rows from the Left Table

-LEFT OUTER JOIN returns every row from the left (first) table, plus matching rows from the right table.
-Where there is no match on the right side, the right-side columns come back as NULL.
+LEFT OUTER JOIN returns every row from the left table and matching rows from the right table.
+If there is no match on the right side, the right-side columns return as NULL.

 SELECT e.last_name, d.department_name